openhwgroup/cva6/pqc_tests_fpga/README.md

 | Fully run Dilithium, count clock cycles, and print cycles to host | `dilithium_all` | ✅ **Done** |
 | Fully run Falcon, count clock cycles, and print cycles to host | `falcon_all` | ✅ **Done** |

+Eventhough Every test folder has its own READMEs, the general concept of usign OpenOCD and GDB (GNU Debugger) is explained below.

 ---

 ## Step 1: Establish the OpenOCD Connection